Daniel-Brai/My_Git_and_Github_Journey/README.md

 # My Git Journey

-My path towards learning git and its workings
+My path towards learning git and its workings in a project